 - Floods: Yosemite's largest floods historically have occurred in winter.
 These large floods are not common (less than 10% chance in any given year) but can cause the entire park to close.
 Spring floods are more common (often in May, but possible in April and June) and can result in partial or full park closures.

 The Yosemite Community Church (Chapel) secretary schedules all ceremonies in the Chapel.
 The Yosemite Valley Protestant minister and the church secretary can be reached at: 209/372-4831, or by writing to:

 PO Box 456

 Yosemite National Park, CA 95389

 You may arrange to have someone from outside the park perform the ceremony.

-For further assistance or information, please contact Catherine Carlisle-McMullen at 209/379-1858 or by email.
+For further assistance or information about permits, please contact the the Special Park Uses office at 209/379-1434 or by email.